This easy spaghetti squash recipe is topped with a delicious tomato sauce infused with fresh thyme!

 - Place the spaghetti squash cut side down on a baking sheet and bake for 30-40 minutes until soft.

-- While the squash is cooking, make the Pomodoro sauce.
+- While the squash is cooking, make the marinara sauce.

 - Heat the olive oil and garlic over low heat for 10 minutes.